 - There will be no capital gains tax when the assets are sold by the foundation, so it’s great for appreciated assets.

-- And, if you donate publicly traded securities to a private foundation, you can get a charitable income tax deduction for their full fair market value - up to 30% of your adjusted gross income.
+- If you donate publicly traded securities to a private foundation, you can get a charitable income tax deduction for their full fair market value – up to 30% of your adjusted gross income.
 (The deduction is less than the 50% limit for standard charitable contributions because this is a private charitable foundation.)